Turbul3nce/Turbul3nce.github.io/_pages/info.md

 20. Is CAPTCHA or another bot detection mechanism used?
 21. Are WebSockets or similar technologies employed for real-time communication?
 22. Is the source code or any part of it publicly accessible?
+23. Are there any gadgets we can pair with vulnerabilities to show impact?

 [Back to top](#navigation)